pamelalee26/In-Hospital-Mortality/README.md

 - Feature Selection using low variance filter and pairwise correlation

 ## Exploratory Data Analysis
-- For creatine kinase, despite the presence of extreme outliers, we decided to keep them as high levels of creatine kinase is known to be dangerous and will affect the outcome
+- For creatine kinase, despite the presence of extreme outliers, we decided to keep them as high levels of creatine kinase is known to be dangerous and will affect 'outcome'
-- We also inferred that EF does not seem to have a significant impact on outcome, and thus we dropped that variable.
+- We also inferred that EF does not seem to have a significant impact on 'outcome', and thus we dropped that variable.

 ## Models Used
 - K-Nearest Neighbours